 University of Calcutta, India

-The ACSS-2022 International Symposium aims to facilitate PhD scholars to present and discuss their doctoral research with senior researchers in a constructive and friendly atmosphere.
-Each contributed paper must have at least one enrolled PhD student as the first author of the submission and his/her supervisor(s) as co-author(s).
+The ACSS-2025 International Symposium aims to facilitate research scholars to present and discuss their research works with senior researchers in a constructive and friendly atmosphere.
 Since March 17, 2017, there have been a total of 4477 chapter downloads for the eBook on SpringerLink

-We welcome all such authors to submit research papers to 9th International Symposium on Applied Computing for Software and Smart systems (ACSS-2022).
-Any work that is not presented in ACSS-2022 shall not be included in the conference book.
-This symposium would be best suited for scholars who already have a plan outlined for their dissertation in one of the following broad areas:
+We welcome all such authors to submit research papers to the 12th International Symposium on Applied Computing for Software and Smart Systems (ACSS-2025).
+Any work that is not presented in ACSS-2025 shall not be included in the conference book.
+This symposium would be best suited for researchers who work in one of the following broad areas:

 The submission draft for full papers should be limited to 10-12 pages.
 All papers will be carefully reviewed by the program committee and a balanced program will be selected based on relevance and technical soundness.
 Each paper will receive at least two blind reviews.
 Please note that author names, affiliations, etc. are not to be included in any form in the manuscript.
-The selected and presented works for ACSS 2022 are to be published after the symposium by Springer as an edited book in the Lecture notes in Networks and Systems book series.
-Extended version of selected papers are to be included in a Special Issue in the Springer Nature Journal of Innovations in Systems & Software Engineering (ISSE) or in the International Journal of Biometrics (SCI-indexed).
+The selected and presented works for ACSS 2025 are to be published after the symposium by Springer as an edited book in the Lecture notes in Networks and Systems book series.
+Selective papers are to be included in a Special Issue in the Springer Nature Journal of Innovations in Systems & Software Engineering (ISSE) or in the International Journal of Biometrics.

 Category | From India | From Abroad |